spesmilo/electrum-plugins/README.md

 ## Adding an external plugin to Electrum

-In order to add this plugin to Electrum, create a `/etc/electrum/trusted_plugins` file with the following line:
+In order to add this plugin to Electrum, add the zip file to your `/opt/electrum_plugins` directory.

-`021027fd5bc3b5e50c9800d48bc8acfbc290d89b857c7ce15572a57048c4c0558e:https://raw.githubusercontent.com/spesmilo/electrum-plugin-virtualkeyboard/refs/heads/master/virtualkeyboard.json`

-Each line in this file is a public key followed by a URL.
-The URL returns plugin metadata signed by the plugin author.
-The public key is used to verify the signature.

-Once you have done that, you should see 'Virtual Keyboard' in your list of plugins.

 ## Development and testing